florinpop17/app-ideas/Projects/MyPodcast-Library-app.md

 ### Favorite Podcast Display

--   [ ] User can see a the favorite podcasts in a tabular display area
+-   [ ] User can see their favorite podcasts in a tabular display area
 -   [ ] User can see the message 'No podcasts added yet' in watermark format in this area if no podcasts have been added.
 -   [ ] User can see an overview of each favorite podcast that has been added